Do you have a hunting website?

 Bonus #1 – Creative Commons

 License all of the content on your site under the Creative Commons.
-It has many benefits
+It has many benefits such as allowing others to use your and expand on your content (with attribution).

 Allow others to use and spread your content throughout the Web.
 Create great content and encourage others to use, alter and share it.